 What Is CMMC 2.0?
 A Guide to CMMC Compliance Requirements for Defense Contractors

-If your company is a prime or subprime contractor for the Department of Defense (DoD), you’ve likely seen the letters “CMMC” a lot lately.
-That’s because the DoD is expected to complete the rulemaking process for CMMC 2.0 by November 2024.
+If your company is a prime or subprime contractor for the Department of Defense (DoD), you’re likely familiar with CMMC.
+That’s because the DoD has released the final rule for CMMC 2.0.

 What does that mean for your business, and how should you prepare?
 In this post, we cover everything you need to know about CMMC 2.0.